When LLMs Meet Cybersecurity: A Systematic Literature Review: RQ3: What are the challenge and further research for the application of LLMs in cybersecurity?

-LLM agents can be applied to address complex cybersecurity tasks.
-LLMind~\cite{cui2024llmind} is an innovative framework that leverages LLMs as coordinators, integrated with Internet of Things devices and domain-specific AI modules, to execute complex tasks.
-This framework employs finite state machine methods to generate control scripts, thereby enhancing the accuracy and success rate of task execution.
-Also, LLMind introduces a mechanism for accumulating experience, which allows the system to continually learn and progress through ongoing interactions between users and machines.
-Maria R \textit{et al.} \cite{rigaki2023cage} demonstrates the use of LLMs as agents within cybersecurity environments.
-Experiments in the NetSecGame and CyberBattleSim settings showed that LLM agents can achieve performance comparable to or better than extensively trained agents in sequential decision-making tasks, even without additional training.
-Furthermore, the study introduces the NetSecGame environment, a highly modular and adaptive cybersecurity setting designed to support complex multi-agent scenarios.
-Yudong H \textit{et al.} \cite{huang2023large} proposed ChatNet, a domain-specific network LLM framework with access to a variety of external network tools.
-ChatNet significantly reduces the time required for tedious network planning tasks, resulting in a substantial increase in efficiency.
+LLM agents can be applied to address complex cybersecurity tasks. \cite{cui2024llmind} proposes an innovative framework named LLMind, which utilizes LLM as a coordinator to perform complex tasks by integrating with IoT devices and domain-specific AI modules.
+The framework employs finite state machine methods to generate control scripts, thereby enhancing the accuracy and success rate of task execution.
+In addition, LLMind introduces a mechanism for accumulating experience, which allows the system to continually learn and progress through ongoing interactions between users and machines. \cite{rigaki2023cage} demonstrates the use of LLMs as agents within cybersecurity environments.
+Experiments show that LLM agents can achieve performance comparable to or better than extensively trained agents in sequential decision-making tasks, even without additional training.
+Furthermore, the study introduces the NetSecGame environment, a highly modular and adaptive cybersecurity environment designed to support complex multi-agent scenarios. \cite{huang2023large} proposes ChatNet, a domain-specific network LLM framework with access to a variety of external network tools.
+ChatNet significantly reduces the time required for tedious network planning tasks, thereby greatly increasing efficiency.

-LLM agents can be employed to perform automated attacks.
-Richard F \textit{et al.} \cite{fang2024llm} revealed the potential of LLM agents in cyber security attacks, particularly the capability of GPT-4 to autonomously conduct complex hacker attacks on websites without prior knowledge of vulnerabilities.
-The study shows that LLM agents have a success rate of up to 73.3\% in hacking attempts and can autonomously discover vulnerabilities in real-world websites.
-Stephen M \textit{et al.} \cite{moskal2023llms} demonstrated the potential application of LLMs in cyber threat testing, especially in automating cyber attack activities.
-Through prompt engineering and the design of automated agents, LLMs can understand and execute complex cyber attack tasks.
+LLM agents can be employed to perform automated attacks. \cite{fang2024llm} reveals the potential of LLM agents in cybersecurity attacks, particularly the capability of GPT-4 to autonomously conduct complex hacker attacks on websites without prior knowledge of vulnerabilities.
+The study shows that LLM agents have a success rate of up to 73.3\% in hacking attempts and can autonomously discover vulnerabilities in real-world websites. \cite{moskal2023llms} demonstrates the potential application of LLMs in cyber threat testing, especially in automating cyber attack activities.
+With prompt engineering and automated agents, LLMs can understand and execute complex cyber attacks. \cite{fang2024llmagentsautonomouslyexploit} collects a dataset of 15 zero-day vulnerabilities.
+Based on this dataset, the study shows that LLM agents can autonomously exploit these zero-day vulnerabilities in real-world systems. \cite{fang2024teamsllmagentsexploit} also shows that teams of LLM agents can exploit real-world, zero-day vulnerabilities by designing a system of agents with a planning agent that can launch subagents.